Table of Contents

 Dynamic fields are able to deliver answers from previous fields.
 To achieve delivery of answers to the target API, you should specify previous field identifier as query parameter.

-• Field has to be before current field.
+- The field has to be before the current field.
 It can be from previous sections.

-• It can be any field, include other dynamic fields
+- It can be any field, including other dynamic fields

-• Field identifier should record as parameter key inside API URL.
+- Field identifier should be recorded as a parameter key inside an API URL.

 Implementation Example